Setting up writer’s workshop need not be complicated.

 As they publish one piece, they start another.

-For details on how to manage this component of writer’s workshop well, take a look at these practical tips for conferencing during writer’s workshop.
+For tips on managing writer’s workshop conferences, take a look at these strategies for conferencing during writer’s workshop well.

 What is the teacher doing while students write?

 You’ll conference with students either one-on-one or in small groups.

 During individual meetings, target the specific writing needs of each child.